asianbeautymod/AsianBeauty/wikiContent/automodSchedule.md

      We've created a meetup tag just for you as well as a place in the [wiki](https://www.reddit.com/r/AsianBeauty/wiki/meetups)!
 Send a message to the mods [here](https://www.reddit.com/message/compose?to=/r/AsianBeauty) to add your group to the wiki!

      This post repeats every two weeks!
 ---

-    first: "June 13, 2017 4:00 AM"
-    repeat: 1 week
-    sticky: true
-    title: "New Discoveries"
-    distinguish: true
-    text: |
-        Have you found a new product that you want to tell everyone about?
-Got a new awesome AB hack, tips, or tricks to share?
-Share them all in one place!
-This is not a place to share sale/deal updates.

----
-    first: "June 12, 2017 4:00 AM"
-    repeat: 1 week
-    sticky: true
-    title: "Weekly Deals {{date %B %d, %Y}}"
-    distinguish: true
-    text: |

-            Have you heard of an awesome flash sale?
-Do you have a discount code or deal you think everyone should know about?
-Post the link with a brief description here to share with the community.
-            This link will be added to the sidebar for easy desktop navigation.

-            ###Please include the following:

-            *Vendor/Store:*
-            *Dates Active:*
-            *Link*

-            Note: This is an unpinned thread, to search for the latest deals thread click [here](https://www.reddit.com/r/AsianBeauty/search?q=+flair:deals&restrict_sr=on&sort=new&t=all&feature=legacy_search).